rosspeili/self-exec-last-will/README.md

 It might seem like an ambitious plan at first glimpse, yet I am confident it's feasible and it will benefit everyone involved, except leeches.

 🧬📃🤖

+(selw.sol) This is just a basic example of how the contract might be structured, and it would require more specific instructions for handling the distribution of digital assets, managing the monitoring system, and executing triggers.